Neoglyphidodon melas: Lifespan

+Ecology

 Diet

 Bowtie damselfish are coprophagous organisms, as the adults feed on the nutrient rich feces of the giant clams, Tridacna gigas.
 Larval bowtie damselfish feed solely on plankton, and are found living around the stalks of Acropora corals, potentially for protection and access to passing food.
 Juvenile bowtie damselfish feed mainly on soft corals, which constitutes 87% of their preferred diet.

 Once the fish reaches full maturation it will find a giant Tridacna clam of its own to live near, consuming its excrement in addition to its soft coral diet.
 As age and size of the adult bowtie damselfish increase, so does its consumption of Tridacna clam waste.
 The feces of the giant Tridacna clam provides essential proteins for the adult bowtie damselfish, and increases its chance of survival and reproduction.
 Adult bowtie damselfish lacking a residential giant clam display higher signs of aggression towards other fish than those with their own Tridacna clam, likely due to food instability.
 Competition between bowtie damselfish increases with resource scarcity, and fish near clams are more likely to grow larger and find mates.

-Trophic Location
+Predators

-Bowtie damselfish are an important prey organism of many higher trophic level fish, including the coral grouper, Plectropomus leopardus, which is important to the local fishing industries of the Indo West Pacific.
+Bowtie damselfish are an important prey organism of many higher trophic level fish, including the coral grouper (Plectropomus leopardus), which is important to the local fishing industries of the Indo West Pacific.

-Juvenile Neoglyphidodon melas also play an important role in transferring energy from plankton and other microorganisms to the local reef ecosystem.
-Adult bowtie damselfish aid with the recycling of waste from giant clams, returning nutrients back to the coral reef ecosystem.

 Disease

 Bowtie damselfish in the Red Sea are susceptible to infection from the bacteria Tenacibaculum maritimus.
 Their vulnerability to such bacterial infection may be exacerbated by stress from high levels of catch due to overfishing in the area, or indoor rearing.
-Symptoms of a T. maritimus infection in N. melas may present as anorexia, erratic swimming, hemorrhagic skin, oral ulcers and fin rot, and mortality rates reach 60% as a result of infection.
-In the past T. maritimus outbreaks have led to collapses in important fish cultures from Japan to North America, and the novel infections in the Red Sea have raised concerns.
+Symptoms of infection by this bacteria in Neoglyphidodon melas may present as anorexia, erratic swimming, hemorrhagic skin, oral ulcers and fin rot, and mortality rates reach 60% as a result of infection.
+In the past, outbreaks of this bacteria have led to collapses in important fish cultures from Japan to North America.